-Adelaide Scholarships International (ASI) are open for pursuing higher degree by research (masters/ doctoral) at University of Adelaide.
-International students can apply for these scholarships.
+Adelaide International Scholarships are open for domestic and international students pursuing a higher degree by research (masters/ doctoral) at the University of Adelaide.

 The University of Adelaide is one of Australia’s most prestigious universities and is renowned internationally for excellence in education and research.